There are several methods to kill moss growing on concrete driveways, sidewalks, paths, bricks, and pavers. The best methods are:

 You can kill moss with plain boiling water.
 All you have to do is bring the water to a boil in a regular tea kettle and pour it onto the moss growing on your concrete.
 It will kill moss within hours.
 Even better, as long as the boiling water isn’t poured on any other plants, the runoff will cause no harm.

 - Runoff won’t harm grass or plants.

 Moss loves shade.
 It simply won’t grow in sunny areas.
-Although it isn’t always possible to eliminate shade on your concrete or patio areas, if you can it will work wonders.
-Trim back any plants that shade your concrete.
+Although it isn’t always possible to eliminate shade on your concrete or patio areas, if you can, it will work wonders.
+Trim back any plants that shade your concrete to provide ample sunlight.
 Also, move outdoor furniture or other fixtures that cast shade, as they can encourage moss growth.
-After a few days of sun exposure, the moss will die.
+After a few days of direct sunlight exposure, the moss will die.

 - Trim plants and trees that cast shade on concrete.

 - Move furniture, outdoor grills, or other items that cast shade.